 - "Direct help" for course-specific problem sets is not supported.
 The ETC is not a place to go to "get answers" for class problem sets and should not be seen as a substitute for lectures, sections, or attending the Professor's and/or Teaching Assistant's office hours.
 The ETC is designed to complement these parts of the course.

 - ETC tutors are not expected to be total experts on ALL versions of 1110, 1120, 3130, 3140, 3110, 3120.
 They will do their best to help students who stop by.

-- Any undergraduate student who wants help with an economics course can use the tutoring center, however, tutoring content will be limited to the courses listed above.
-If you are having difficulty with core concept in an intermediate course or elective course you are enrolled in, stop by the center and see if one of the tutors can help.
+- Any undergraduate student who wants help with an economics course can use the tutoring center; however, tutoring content will be limited to the courses listed above.
+If you are having difficulty with core concepts in an intermediate course or elective course you are enrolled in, stop by the center and see if one of the tutors can help.